-Two luxury cottages in the heart of the Yorkshire Dales
+A luxury courtyard cottage in the heart of the Yorkshire Dales

-Welcome to The Timble Cottages.
-Two stunning holiday cottages set in a designated ‘Area of Outstanding Natural Beauty’ in The Yorkshire Dales.
-Timble village is in Nidderdale and is surrounded by beautiful scenery and wonderful walks.
+Welcome to The Timble Cottages, with a stunning holiday cottage set in a designated ‘Area of Outstanding Natural Beauty’ in The Yorkshire Dales.
+Timble Village is in Nidderdale and is surrounded by beautiful scenery and wonderful walks.
 Perfect for rest and relaxation but equally ideal for touring.
 There really is so much to do you won’t have enough time – that we can guarantee!

-‘Affordable Luxury’ is our ethos in the cottages and our guests comfort is our top priority.
+‘Affordable Luxury’ is our ethos in the cottage and our guests comfort is our top priority.

 Our little hamlet of Timble is perfect for travelling to Harrogate, Skipton, Ilkley, Ripon and York as well as everything inbetween.
 We like to think we are in the middle of everywhere!